Will Disk Clone Erase Data on the Target Drive?

 After the cloning, ensure the target disk has all the data from the source disk.
 Ensure the files, settings, and operating system have been moved correctly.
 You can also look at both disks' features to ensure they can hold and be used for the same amount of data.

-If you want to ensure the cloned disk works properly before using it for important jobs, you should test it.
+Also, to ensure the cloned disk works properly before using it for important jobs, you should test it.
 If there are any problems, open your computer from the copied disk and look for them.
 To make sure the cloned disk is a true copy of the source disk, test it with different programs and features.

 Recover Lost Data from Erased Target Drive